-The ultimate team-building experience…
+The ultimate 1-day team building and learning experience…

-The Game is a one-day project management simulation that provides a fun, engaging and highly effective means of building team unity and cohesion, whilst developing knowledge, skill and experience in project management.
+Mencken Madness is a one-day project management simulation that provides a fun, engaging and highly effective means of building team unity and cohesion, whilst developing knowledge, skill and experience in project management.

-This sparks a project in which participants compete in teams, as rival advertising agencies, to pitch for the Mencken Account.
+Over the course of the day, participants work together in teams to manage a project across the entire project life cycle, from the Initiation Phase, through to Planning, Implementation and ultimately Closure.
+Set against a backdrop of the 1960s New York advertising industry, the simulation sees participants compete in teams, as rival advertising agencies, to pitch for a key account.
 Along the way, they are challenged by limited resources, strict deadlines, ambiguous quality requirements, limited access to stakeholders, emerging threats and opportunities, and unexpected issues.